 Richard Mille is known for creating exclusive high-tech F1 inspired luxury-sports watches.
-The new RM10 Titanium Black Skeleton is a perfect example, as it is a blend of sporty design and haute horology.
+The new RM10 Titanium Black Skeleton is a perfect example, as it is a blend of sporty design and Haute horology.
 Inside, the RM10 is equipped with an automatic manufacture movement, produced and assembled at the renowned AP Renaud and Papi factory, in Le Locle.

 The use of DLC and PVD for the case and movement is a great example of technology being used for both form and function.
-PVD and DLC adds a very appealing “black” appearance to the watch.
+PVD and DLC add a very appealing “black” appearance to the watch.
 And just as importantly, these coatings add to the functionality of the watch.
 By making the case scratch-resistant and by increasing the rigidity of the movement parts.

-The RM005-S Calibre movement runs at 28,800 vph.
+The RM005-S Calibre movement runs at 4Hz.
 Case is 48 mm x 39.30 mm x 13.84 mm.
 The sapphire crystal is 1.20 mm thick and has anti-reflective treatment on both sides.
-Power reserve is 55 hours.
+The power reserve is 55 hours.
 The strap is black rubber.
 Water-resistance is 100 meters.

 The retail price is $73,675.